snyk/snyk-ls/CONTRIBUTING.md

 Error reporting and performance monitoring is done via [Sentry](https://sentry.io/).
 Analytics are captured via [Segment](https://segment.com/) and further propagated to [Amplitude Analytics](https://amplitude.com/).

+## UI Rendering with LSP

+To learn more about the architecture and interaction between the Language Server and IDEs for UI rendering, please refer to our detailed documentation: [UI Rendering with LSP](./docs/ui_rendering.md).

+This document covers:
+- The process of generating HTML templates using the Go `html/template` library.
+- How the LSP includes scaffolding CSS and how IDEs inject their own theming.
+- Step-by-step guidance on adding and modifying UI components.

+This guide is intended to help contributors add or modify UI components in the IDEs that support Language Server.

 ### Error reporting

 `error_reporting.ErrorReporter` can be injected via the new scanner's constructor.
 It is used to report errors to Sentry